-(signatures) S ::= S where val $\overline{X} = P S$ where module $\overline{X} = P $ like P (declarations) D ::= $\dots val X = P module X = P$ presents syntax for manifest value specifications (using module paths P) and a related signature refinement using where.
-It also introduces similar forms to specify sharing between entire modules.
-Finally, we add a construct, "like P", which yields the signature of the module P, and thus can only be matched by modules that provide the same definitions as P. In essence, this describes a higher-order singleton signature in the manner introduced by Dreyer et al. (2003).
-A manifest specification module X=P is equivalent to the specification module X : like P.
+Figure 39 presents syntax for manifest value specifications (using module paths P) and a related signature refinement using where.
+It also introduces similar forms to specify sharing between entire modules, which serves as an abbreviation for sharing all type and value components.
+Finally, we add a construct, "like P", which yields the signature of the module P, and thus can only be matched by modules that provide the same definitions as P. In essence, this describes a higher-order singleton signature in the manner introduced by Dreyer et al. (2003).13 A manifest specification module X=P is equivalent to the specification module X : like P. With these extensions, we can, for example, define the functor F properly as follows: